fedexist/my-cookiecutter-template/docs/prompts.rst

 version
     The starting version number of the package.

-gcp_project_id
-    GCP project to be used by the Jenkinsfile and FrEEdAA

 confluence_parent_page
     Name of the parent Confluent page under which the documentation will be published